Congratulations to Professor Juan de Pablo for being elected to the National Academy of Engineering.

 Congratulations to Ramya Parameswaran who has been awarded a Paul & Daisy Soros New American Fellowship and to Monika Scholz who has been named an HHMI International Predoctoral Fellow!
-Congratulations to our 2014 National Science Foundation Graduate Research Fellowship winners, First-years Hector Acaron Ledesma and Josh Riback and Second-year Kevin Song!
+Congratulations to our 2014 National Science Foundation Graduate Research Fellowship winners, First-years César Cardona and Cat Triandafillou and Second-years Héctor Acarón Ledesma, Josh Riback and Third-year Kevin Song!
 BPHYS student James Crooks is co-founder of the outreach program Artifice which has been featured on Chicago Tonight.

 The University of Chicago is offering a fundamentally interdisciplinary Ph.D. program in Biophysical Sciences.